MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarially trained neural representations may already be as robust as corresponding biological neural representations. [[paper]](https://arxiv.org/abs/2206.11228)
+  - Chong Guo, Michael J. Lee, Guillaume Leclerc, Joel Dapello, Yug Rao, Aleksander Madry, James J. DiCarlo.
+  - Key Word: Adversarial Robustness; Biological Neural Representation.
+  - <details><summary>Digest</summary> We develop a method for performing adversarial visual attacks directly on primate brain activity.
+We then leverage this method to demonstrate that the above-mentioned belief might not be well founded.
+Specifically, we report that the biological neurons that make up visual systems of primates exhibit susceptibility to adversarial perturbations that is comparable in magnitude to existing (robustly trained) artificial neural networks.

+- Guided Diffusion Model for Adversarial Purification from Random Noise. [[paper]](https://arxiv.org/abs/2206.10875)
+  - Quanlin Wu, Hang Ye, Yuntian Gu.
+  - Key Word: Adversarial Purification; Diffusion Model.
+  - <details><summary>Digest</summary> In this paper, we propose a novel guided diffusion purification approach to provide a strong defense against adversarial attacks.
+Our model achieves 89.62% robust accuracy under PGD-L_inf attack (eps = 8/255) on the CIFAR-10 dataset.
+We first explore the essential correlations between unguided diffusion models and randomized smoothing, enabling us to apply the models to certified robustness.
+The empirical results show that our models outperform randomized smoothing by 5% when the certified L2 radius r is larger than 0.5.

+- Robust Universal Adversarial Perturbations. [[paper]](https://arxiv.org/abs/2206.10858)
+  - Changming Xu, Gagandeep Singh.
+  - Key Word: Transferable Adversarial Example; Universal Adversarial Perturbations.
+  - <details><summary>Digest</summary> We introduce a new concept and formulation of robust universal adversarial perturbations.
+Based on our formulation, we build a novel, iterative algorithm that leverages probabilistic robustness bounds for generating UAPs robust against transformations generated by composing arbitrary sub-differentiable transformation functions.

 - (Certified!!)
 Adversarial Robustness for Free! [[paper]](https://arxiv.org/abs/2206.10550)
   - Nicholas Carlini, Florian Tramer, Krishnamurthy (Dj)Dvijotham, J. Zico Kolter.
   - Key Word: Certified Adversarial Robustness; Randomized Smoothing; Diffusion Models.